carlespoles/DSCI6051-student/Instructions.md

 No GPUs were used as they are not available in Google Datalab.
 For data augmentation only 10 epochs were performed as it can take more than a day to train a model, and even 5 epochs for images of bigger size.

+The following two notebooks were intended to train some convolutional neural network architectures with few images to check their performance.

+The architectures used can be found on `dl_functions.py` file under the `scripts` folder.

 `05-tasty-images-CNN-model-initial-1.ipynb`

 `06-tasty-images-CNN-model-initial-2.ipynb`

+The following notebook train models with images resized to 25.

 `07-tasty-images-CNN-model-image-size-25.ipynb`

+The following two notebooks train models with images resized to 50.

 `08-tasty-images-CNN-model-image-size-50-1.ipynb`

 `09-tasty-images-CNN-model-image-size-50-2.ipynb`

+The following notebook train models with images resized to 100.

 `10-tasty-images-CNN-model-image-size-100.ipynb`

+The following notebook train models with images resized to 25 using data augmentation.

 `11-tasty-images-CNN-data-augmentation-model-image-size-25.ipynb`

+The following notebook train models with images resized to 100 using data augmentation.

 `13-tasty-images-CNN-data-augmentation-model-image-100.ipynb`